 Sitting on the Atlantic, some 45 mins from Lisbon, Ericeira offers year-round surfing.
 While the water is chilly (you may need a wetsuit), the good news is the best beginner surf is during summer, when water temperatures hit the high 60s.

-This handsome town has been named a World Surfing Reserve, and hosts major surf competitions.
+One of the best beach towns in Portugal, Ericeira has been named a World Surfing Reserve, and hosts major surf competitions.
 A Blue Flag award recognizes the beach cleanliness and good water quality.

 Foz do Lizandro beach is great for total beginners, as it’s shallow, and sandy at low tide.
 With a few more lessons under your belt, you might try Praia do Sul or Ribeira d’ilhas.